dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribution/portal.md

 ---
 title: 'Portal and docs'
-draft: true
-order: 5
 ---

 # Portal Changes

 ## Update Content only

-In case You make changes **not** related to [/uilib](/uilib) pages, You don't have to run the build process for sure.
-Simply commit Your changes.
+In case you make changes **not** related to [/uilib](/uilib) pages, you don't have to run the build process for sure.
+Simply commit your changes.
 But make sure the Markdown is formatted correctly by using Prettier.

-You can either do changes directly on GitHub with a fork of the Repository, or You can clone the Repository locally on Your computer and make changes there.
+You can either do changes directly on GitHub with a fork of the Repository, or you can clone the repository locally on your computer and make changes there.

 ### Run the Portal locally